cidgoh/DataHarmonizer/README.md

 // A dictionary of possible export formats export default {};
 ```
-- Assemble 1 **schema.yaml** file by hand.
-It should be a merger of what you have for a valid linkml schema.yaml file (your existing schema) and at least an extra **dh_interface** class.
-The “dh_interface” stuff below that signals to DH to show the given class.
+- Assemble one **schema.yaml** file by hand.
+It should be a merger of a valid linkml schema.yaml file (your existing schema) and at least an extra **dh_interface** class.
+The “dh_interface” class signals to DH to show the given class as a template menu option.
 Below we are using an AMBR class as an example:

 ```
 classes: